Garden & Pool

 Training

 Not all dogs are natural swimmers, and some may need training before they feel comfortable in the water.
 Start by introducing your dog to shallow water and gradually increase the depth as they become more confident.
+Don’t ever force a dog into the water or throw them in.
+As I mentioned before, dogs know if they want to be in the water or not.

 Teach your dog to enter and exit the pool safely, and never leave them unattended in the water.
 It’s also important to teach your dog basic commands, such as “come” and “stay,” to ensure they listen to you while swimming.
+If you are in the pool, dogs tend to be much more interested in joining the fun.

 Even if your dog is a strong swimmer, a life vest can provide an extra layer of safety in the water.
 Choose a vest that fits your dog properly and has a handle on the back for easy lifting.

 A life vest can also help your dog stay afloat if they become tired or disoriented in the water.
+However, it’s important to remember that a life vest is not a substitute for supervision and training.

-Safety Measures for Dogs in Saltwater Pools
+Other Considerations for Dogs in Saltwater Pools

 Filtration System